 In Lesson 4, Ed's class determines their project goals and action plan.
 PLEASE SEE Battery Recycling portfolio page 1.
-The class wants to inform the community of the impact of the pollution on the ecosystem and build awareness for stopping the pollution.
+The class wants to inform the community of the impact of the habitat loss on the ecosystem and build awareness for stopping things like pollution that are contributing to the loss of habitat.